Who We Are

 Refer Questions to: Executive Director, Human Resources

-This policy applies to staff in all offices and divisions of Gallaudet University unless specifically covered by collective bargaining agreements made between Gallaudet University and certified bargaining agents.
+This policy applies to staff who are not classified as remote employees in all offices and divisions of Gallaudet University and Clerc Center unless specifically covered by collective bargaining agreements made between Gallaudet University and certified bargaining agents.

 Flexible Work Arrangement Options

-There are several job factors that must be considered when considering a request to telework:
+Job-related criteria that must be considered when considering a request for flexible work arrangements: